-- The P.E. shorts uniform may be worn August through October 31st and April 1st through the end of the school year.
-On cold inclement days, sweatpants may be worn in place of shorts.
-Shorts may not run shorter than the fingertips in length. - The P.E. sweatpants uniform will be worn November 1st through March 31st Uniform Requirements for all. - The P.E. uniform may be purchased through Schoolbelles or J.D.Designs. - The uniform includes: red micromesh shorts, oxford gray dry blend crew neck t-shirt, oxford gray long sleeve t-shirt, red or oxford gray fleece sweatpants, and a red or oxford gray long sleeve pullover fleece sweatshirt.
-Shorts are not to be shorter than the fingertips in length. - All P.E uniform pieces have the official St. Mark logo. - Athletic shoes are to be properly laced and tied.
+- For students in Gr.
+K-6: The P.E. shorts uniform may be worn August through September 30th and May 1through the end of the school year.
+Sweatpants are worn October through April.
+On cold inclement days in September or May, sweatpants may be worn in place of shorts.
+Shorts may not run shorter than the fingertips in length. - The P.E. uniform may be purchased through Schoolbelles or J.D.Design. - The uniform includes: - o Red micromesh shorts with the St. Mark logo, - Oxford gray dry blend crew neck t-shirt with the St. Mark logo - Oxford gray long sleeve t-shirt with the St. Mark logo - o Red or oxford gray fleece sweatpants with the St. Mark logo - Red or oxford gray long sleeve pullover fleece sweatshirt with the St. Mark logo - All P.E uniform pieces must have the official St. Mark logo. - Athletic shoes are to be properly laced and tied.
 Please consider using tennis shoes with non-marking soles. - Students may wear compression shorts under gym shorts as long as the compression shorts are not visible.